 Restructurings of this sort require meticulous planning and execution to achieve their objectives.
 They may take a year or two to complete, led during that period by a transformation team explicitly focused on translating the strategy into decisions about capability building, cost, and the organization, and communicating these decisions across the enterprise.
-This might sound like an unnecessarily traumatic experience; many companies prefer a “stealth” approach in which they ask departments to quietly cut costs across the board, assuming that will be easier for people to accept.
+This level of detail might sound like it would create an unnecessarily traumatic experience; many companies prefer a “stealth” approach in which they ask departments to quietly cut costs across the board, assuming that will be easier for people to accept.
 But the opposite is true.
 By giving the effort the serious play that it deserves, you and your company’s top management demonstrate that you have a credible view of how to succeed, that you are fully committed to that view, and that you recognize the barriers and blocks that have led to decline in the past.
 Now you are putting your money where your strategy is.

 The transformation proceeds over three distinct stages, each presenting a different challenge in communicating with the workforce.
-In the first phase, you set the direction for the restructuring, prioritize which opportunities to pursue, create the case for change, and express your intent that “this time will be different.”
+In the first phase, you set the direction for the restructuring, prioritize the opportunities you want to pursue, create the case for change, and express your intent that “this time will be different.”
 In the second, you translate your strategic direction into a detailed design for the future processes, organization, and systems, and develop a plan for moving from the current to the future state.
 In the third phase, you enlist the organization in executing the plan; the detailed design of the transformation becomes the new normal for the enterprise (see exhibit).

 Each phase presents critically important opportunities for managers on the front lines to help their teams understand the issues at hand, and to make the turmoil more productive.
 Many companies that have followed the Fit for Growth approach have restructured without wreckage, enlisting their employees in the cost transformation process.
-They have even come out the other end with employees appreciating the company in a way they didn’t before.
+They have even come out the other side with employees appreciating the company in a way they didn’t before.
 When designed and managed in this way, large-scale restructuring is a constructive exercise; it can make your company more competitive, more profitable, and better prepared to grow.

 Phase 1: The Case for Change